jrishabh731/LILA_GAMES/README.md

 2. Validate POST requests for events.
 3. Schema related validations
 4. Validate count of matching events in db and as returned via API.

+## Future Improvements
+1. Events for LOGIN/LOGOUT will come individually and there will be too many API hits and similarly many DB write and updates.
+Event queues like kafka,SQS, RabbitMQ can be used to store such events and bulk insert/write operation can be done to improve performance.